ceph/ceph/doc/releases/cuttlefish.rst

 * The 'ceph osd pool delete <poolname>' and 'rados rmpool <poolname>' now have safety interlocks with loud warnings that make you confirm pool removal.
-Any scripts curenty rely on these functions zapping data without confirmation need to be adjusted accordingly.
+Any scripts currently rely on these functions zapping data without confirmation need to be adjusted accordingly.